-of each year, the Ohio Tax Commissioner is required, pursuant to Ohio Revised Code §5703.47
+of each year the Ohio Tax Commissioner is required, in accordance with Ohio Revised Code §5703.47

 , to determine the interest rate

 for certain taxes and other purposes.
 The rate is computed by taking the federal short-term interest rate as defined by 26 U.S.C. §1274

 , rounding it to the nearest whole number, and adding 3%.
 Pursuant to Ohio Revised Code §1343.03(A)